-If you don’t notice a beep or see a flash, attempt the reset again or replace the batteries.
-If that doesn't help either, troubleshoot your carbon monoxide alarm with support from the manufacturer, or get rid of the faulty detector.
+If you don’t hear a beep or see a flash, attempt the reset again or replace the batteries.
+If it’s still not working, troubleshoot your carbon monoxide alarm with help from the manufacturer, or replace the detector.

 Use these steps to protect your home and family:

-With the appropriate precautions, there’s no need to worry about carbon monoxide inhalation in your home.
-In addition to installing CO alarms, it’s important to maintain your fuel-burning appliances, especially as winter gets underway.
+With the proper precautions, there’s no need to fear carbon monoxide exposure in your home.
+In addition to installing CO alarms, it’s crucial to maintain your fuel-burning appliances, namely as winter gets underway.

-The team at Roland J. Down Service Experts is ready to inspect, clean, diagnose and repair problems with furnaces, boilers, water heaters and other combustion appliances.
-We understand what signs could mean a potential carbon monoxide leak— like excess soot, rusted flue pipes and a yellow, flickering burner flame—along with the necessary repairs to avoid them.
+The team at Roland J. Down Service Experts is qualified to inspect, clean, diagnose and repair problems with furnaces, boilers, water heaters and other combustion appliances.
+We know what signs indicate a likely carbon monoxide leak— such as excessive soot, rusted flue pipes and a yellow, flickering burner flame—along with the necessary repairs to avoid them.

 By Brian Sodoma, for Service Experts With autumn around the corner, homeowners will soon be planning for the winter months ahead.
 Cold weather puts even more demand on your heating and cooling system.
 To prepare your heating system for the heavy work it will be doing, regular HVAC maintenance...
 Continue reading